 Basically my system was: I saw a role model I liked, and it seemed like maybe I could, so that was that.
 Except it wasn’t.
-I tried many similar things but still something was off for me.
+I tried many similar things in my career, but still something was off for me.

 That guessing game based on what’s around you is about as sophisticated as most people get with choosing what to do when they grow up.